videlais/Unofficial-Ink-Cookbook/_chapters/03/index.md

 By the end of this chapter, you will be able to:

-- Define key Ink terminology including weave, flow, and choices
+- Define key ink terminology including weave, flow, and choices
 - Construct basic choices and flows in the Inky Editor
 - Apply comments and tags to document and annotate your code
 - Experiment with the Preview pane to test different story paths